nortikin/sverchok/docs/nodes/generator/hilbert3d.rst

 Functionality
 -------------

-Hilbert field generator. this is concept of dence flooding of space by continuous line, that achived with division and special knotting.
+Hilbert space generator. this is concept of dence flooding of space by continuous line, that achived with division and special knotting.
 Hilbert space can be only cube, because of his nature.

 Inputs
 ------